patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/bar-chart/bar-chart.md

 <img src="./img/vertical-bar-chart.png" alt="Vertical bar chart" width="559"/>

-1. **Bar:** A bar's height represents its value.
+A bar's height represents its value.
 All bars should be the same width, and the spacing between them should be equal, mimicking the spacing between axis values.
 For fill color recommendations, see [colors for charts](/guidelines/colors-for-charts).